Inés Rivero

 María Inés Rivero (born 18 August 1975) is an Argentine model.
 She was discovered at 14 years old.
 She rose to prominence through her work as a Victoria’s Secret Angel and was shown on the covers of Elle, Vogue, Cosmopolitan, Fashion, Marie Claire, and Mirabella throughout different countries.

 Early life and family

 Rivero was born in Argentina.
 She was raised in the town Cordoba, Argentina.
-Her mother is of Syrian descent, while her father is of Italian and Portuguese descent.
+Her mother is of Syrian and Jordanian descent, while her father is of Italian and Portuguese descent.
 Her mother enrolled her into a modeling school when she was a young girl.
 She made her modeling debut at the age of 14 at a local fashion show.
 An agent discovered Rivero through her modeling school at age 16 in her hometown, Cordoba.
 One year later, at age 17, she had a huge success when she won the "Elite Look of the Year" contest in Argentina.

 Career

 Rivero’s big break came when she signed with Victoria’s Secret to become one of their notable Angels.
 An Angel contract helps models gain fame within the industry.
 Rivero joined the Victoria’s Secret Campaign in the late 1990s.
 She worked alongside of models like Heidi Klum, Adriana Lima, Alessandra Ambrosio, Tyra Banks, Karolina Kurkova, Daniela Pestova, Stephanie Seymour, Laetitia Casta and Karen Mulder.
 She was in what is considered to be the first wave of Angels for the company.
 Being the face for the brand meant that Rivero was used for all catalog work and got to walk in what has become one of the most watched events of the year.
 The Victoria’s Secret Fashion Show.

 Last year in 2012, after nearly two decades of walking the runways and posing for photographers, Rivero decided to experience the other side of the modeling industry and joined the cast of the new reality show Model Latina South Beach, where ten Latina models will compete for a chance to win $25,000, a position as nuvoTV’s spokesperson, and a contract with international modeling agency, Q Management.
 The show premiered on 28 May 2012.
 She sits on the panel of judges for the show.
 During an interview in July 2012 Rivero spoke about her role on the show.
 She said, the most rewarding part of the experience is being able to pass on the lessons that she's learned as a model and help the young women grow in the industry.

 Along with modeling and television Rivero also worked in the music industry.
 She recorded an album titled, Hasta Siempre.
 The hit single released off of it was "Che Guevara (Hasta Siempre)" which is written by Cuban composer Carlos Puebla about the Argentine-born revolutionary Che Guevara.
 Rivero also appeared in the movie The Devil Wears Prada (2006).